 Even fools are thought wise when they keep silent; with their mouths shut, they seem intelligent.

-Several years ago, I was involved in a real estate negotiation that this proverb became an intricate part of the deal.
+Several years ago, I was involved in a real estate negotiation, and this proverb became an intricate part of the deal.
 As the Lead Pastor, I was the point person when a neighboring business was interested in our property.
-They had their eye on our property for awhile and wanted to pick it up at a bargain base price.
+They had their eye on our property for a while and wanted to pick it up at a bargain base price.

 Our church was growing very fast and needed room to accommodate the growth.
-My architect was working hard to fit a new facility on our current property and disclosed to me that it would be impossible.
+My architect worked hard to fit a new facility on our current property and disclosed that it would be impossible.

+I was a novice in negotiations; they were experts — seasoned pros.
 When they approached me with their offer, I was amazed.
-It was a good deal; however, deep within me this Solomon’s wisdom whispered, “Even fools are thought wise when they keep silent.”
+It was a good deal; however, deep within me, Solomon’s wisdom whispered, “Even fools are thought wise when they keep silent.”
 So, I kept quiet.
-I was a novice in negotiations; they were experts — seasoned pros.

 We had set a new benchmark in the community for real estate.
 The property values skyrocketed after our deal.
 My architect was thrilled.
-We purchased a prime piece of property and added an increase in our funds.
+We purchased a prime piece of property and increased our funds.
 In that one deal, our church increased our asset balance sheet enormously.

 I’ve already acknowledged that I’m not that wise — I seemed wise because I kept my mouth shut.
 It paid off handsomely.

 Remember:When you don't know — don't say anything.
 Click To Tweet